komejo/d8-theming-guide/README.md

 ## Template files (Twig)

 Twig is a PHP-based compiled templating language.
 When your web page renders, the Twig engine takes the template and converts it into a 'compiled' PHP template which it stores in a protected directory in sites/default/files/php_storage/...
 The compilation is done once.
 Template files are cached for reuse and are recompiled on clearing the Twig cache.

+### Twig debug

+An **awesome** new feature from the Twig engine is the debug tool.
+It allows you to trace where the template comes from.
+To enable Twig Debugging, all you have to do is set the `debug` variable in the `twig.config ` to `true`.
+Navigate to `sites/default/services.yml` to change the it:

+	parameters:
+  		twig.config:
+    		debug: false

 ### page.html.twig